absoludity/geometricalgebra.js/README.md

 Or if you run `bin/grunt` in a console, it will by default run tests and lint the code on each file save.

+Debugging test output is much easier in a browser - the same tests will render in your favourite browser simply by opening the tests/index.html file.

 Using geometricalgebra.js in the browser